-Alumni and friends of the College are investing in the future of Queens' in many ways, including:
+Alumni and friends of the College are investing in the future of Queens' in many ways.

-- Over 390 alumni have informed us they are remembering Queens' in their wills, as generations have before them.
-They are Arthur Armitage Society members.
+- Over 415 alumni have informed us that they are remembering Queens' in their wills, as generations have before them.
+This pledge makes them automatic members of the Arthur Armitage Society.

-- Over 1,200 alumni are now members of the 1448 Society, i.e. making regular gifts to the College.
+- Over 1,300 alumni are now members of the 1448 Society, making regular gifts to the College.